vaupunkt/AbgeordnetenMail/README.md

 Find your representatives and write them a letter about the AfD ban.

 This project allows you to search for Bundestag members by name or constituency and send them a pre-written email about the AfD ban.
-The email includes a link to a petition calling for the AfD to be banned from the Bundestag.

 ## How to use: